kkubkko/SimpleApi/README.md

 # SimpleApi

-SimpleApi is all in one framework (includes [Realm](http://realm.io), [Alamofire](https://github.com/Alamofire/Alamofire), [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper), [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper), [ReachabilitySwift](https://github.com/ashleymills/Reachability.swift)).
+SimpleApi is all in one framework for iOS written in Swift (includes [Realm](http://realm.io), [Alamofire](https://github.com/Alamofire/Alamofire), [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper), [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper), [ReachabilitySwift](https://github.com/ashleymills/Reachability.swift)).
 With SimpleApi you can easily call any REST API calls, parse its JSON response and directly save created object to Realm with one line of code without pain in the ass.
-It also informs you about internet connection changes via notificications.
+It also informs you about internet connection changes via notifications or delegate method.

 ## About
 I recommend you to use this framework with [Realm](http://realm.io) database and their [notifications](https://realm.io/docs/swift/latest/#notifications).
 That allows you to use SimpleApi without completion blocks, because you are notified through Realm database that your data has been refreshed.